RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Preliminaries for Algorithmic Convergence Guarantees

-where the weights $ [\bc_k(s)]_{j}$ for any $k, j$ are defined in Corollary \ref{coro1}. \end{defi} The sequences in the above definition are termed as error sequences because they either measure the distance of vectors at the $k$-th coordinate from their consensus vectors (both exact and inexact) or they measure the distance of a coordinate-wise inexact averaged vector $\widehat{\bw}^s(s)$ to the optimal $ \bw^*$.
-In particular, $\xi^1_k(s)$ and $\xi^5_k(s)$ are referred to as the consensus error while $\xi^6(s)$ is referred to as the averaged iterate error.
+where the weights $[\bc_k(s)]_{j}$ for any $k$ and $j$ are defined in Corollary~\ref{coro1}. \end{defi} The sequences in Definition~\ref{deferrorseq} are referred to as error sequences since they quantify either the deviation of the $k$-th coordinate from its consensus value (both exact and inexact) or the distance between the coordinate-wise inexactly averaged iterate $\widehat{\bw}^s(s)$ and an optimal point $\bw^*$.
+In particular, $\xi^1_k(s)$ and $\xi^5_k(s)$ are termed \emph{consensus errors}, while $\xi_{\bw^*}^6(s)$ is referred to as the \emph{averaged iterate error}.

-We are now ready to develop the consensus guarantees for RESIST in Algorithm \ref{gradient descent algorithm}.
-Before that, we briefly describe the terms in exact and inexact consensus.
-When all the local vectors $\bw_i(t)$ for all $i\in \cN$ from our algorithm \ref{gradient descent algorithm} converge to the same exact vector, we refer to that as an exact consensus.
-Algorithms with doubly stochastic averaging, such as the DGD, can achieve exact consensus.
-However, when only a subset of the local vectors $\bw_i(t)$ for $i \in \cV$, where $\cV \subset \cN$, from our algorithm \ref{gradient descent algorithm}, converge to the same exact vector, we refer to that as an inexact consensus.
-Algorithms with row stochastic averaging, such as ours, can possibly achieve this type of consensus.
+\begin{rema}[Exact vs.\ inexact consensus] The error sequences introduced above quantify disagreement among local iterates using different averaging operators.
+Throughout the remainder of the paper, we refer to consensus with respect to the operator that defines the corresponding error, with a slight abuse of language.
+In particular, vanishing \emph{exact averaging error}, defined relative to the uniform averaging operator, is termed \emph{exact consensus}.
+Algorithms with doubly stochastic averaging, such as DGD, are known to achieve this form of consensus.
+Likewise, vanishing \emph{inexact averaging error}, defined relative to the weighted averaging operator induced by the mixing dynamics, is termed \emph{inexact consensus}.
+In this case, the local iterates asymptotically agree on a convex combination of the local iterates rather than on the exact network average.
+Algorithms based on row-stochastic averaging, such as RESIST, generally exhibit this form of consensus. \end{rema}